-A good functioning of the power plant following the required thermodynamic cycle has to insure the heat transfer between the CO2 and the geothermal water or the cold water.
-The control has to maintain constant the CO2 pressure and temperature in all the important states of the thermodynamic cycle "Philips and Harbor (1996)".
-We decided that we have to implement loops to control the following parameters: $t1$ (CO2 temperature after vaporization in the heat exchangers), $t3$ (CO2 temperature after the condensation in the heat exchanger), and h (level of the liquid CO2 in the tank).

-Figure 4.1.
-Geothermal power plant block scheme
+A good functioning of the power plant following the required thermodynamic cycle has to insure the heat transfer between the CO_2 and the geothermal water or the cold water.
+The control has to maintain constant the CO_2 pressure and temperature in all the important states of the thermodynamic cycle (Kececioglu, D., (1991)).
+Together with other specialists, we decided that we have to implement loops to control the following parameters: t_1 (CO_2 temperature after vaporization in the heat exchangers), t_3 (CO_2 temperature after the condensation in the heat exchanger), and h (level of the liquid CO_2 in the tank).
+Figure 5 shows the power plant layout, together with the control loops shown using dotted lines.
+The reliability of a system depends critically on its individual component reliability and how component are connected in the reliability scheme.
+To obtain a realistic reliability evaluation of a control system all levels in the system must be examined.
+For reliability purposes three levels are defined: component level, control loop level and finally the control system level (Gabor, G, Popescu, D., (2003)).